pavponn/PlayingCard/README.md

 # PlayingCard
-Playing card demo written on Swift.
+Playing card demo written in Swift.
 Gestures are used: swipes, taps and zoom.